-b) Depreciation: The Group depreciates property, plant and equipment over the estimated useful life on a straight-line basis from the date the assets are ready for intended use.
-Assets acquired under finance lease and leasehold improvements are amortized over the lower of estimated useful life and lease term.
+b) Depreciation: The Group depreciates property, plant and equipment over the estimated useful life on a straight-line basis from the date the assets are available for use.
+Assets acquired under finance lease and leasehold improvements are amortized over the shorter of estimated useful life or the related lease term.
 The estimated useful lives of assets for the current and comparative period of significant items of property, plant and equipment are as follows:

 Category Useful life

 Buildings 5 to 30 years

-Leasehold improvements 5 years

-Computers 2 to 3 years
+Computer systems 2 to 3 years

-Plant and machinery 3 to 4 years

-Furniture and fixtures 3 to 7 years
+Furniture, fixtures and equipment 3 to 7 years

-Electrical installations 3 years

-Office equipment 3 to 5 years

 Vehicles 4 years